 I'm no expert on the matter but I've been traveling to Morocco on and off for the last decade.
-On early buying trips, I weathered every form of public transportation that exists and got my systems down.
-Sometimes I would hitchhike.
+On early buying trips, I weathered every form of public transportation that exists (including hitchhiking) and eventually got my systems down to a science.

 Over the years, I've crisscrossed Morocco many times, traveling as a single woman, no hijab, and usually alone.
 I've never had any issues.